 A Practical Introduction to Quantum Field Theory

-The problems are available here.
+The problem sets are available here.

 The recommended course textbooks are: